The Cardiff Met Centre for Complementary Healthcare, offers 3 professionally accredited and recognised training pathways:

 In keeping with the House of Lords Select Committee Report on Complementary and Alternative Medicine in 2000, which highlighted the need to increase the evidence base for therapies, all our programmes have a strong focus on research-based theory.
 All students are encouraged and supported to be research aware.

 All students have access to the Cardiff Met library and IT facilities to support their learning.

-Taught as a stand-alone professional qualification, the 24 week course in Holistic Massage (over 9 months, September – June) offers a broad perspective on massage as a health maintenance discipline and a grounding in a wide range of massage skills, principles and professional approaches.
+Taught as a stand-alone professional qualification, the course offers a broad perspective on massage as a health maintenance discipline and a grounding in a wide range of massage skills, principles and professional approaches.
 Students will learn the techniques to develop their own style of massage, underpinned by understanding of anatomy, physiology and pathology; specific massage skills, self-care and body use for massage, and confidence in relating to clients, and building their own practice.

 In addition to lectures, students are required to complete 60 hours of case studies for each pathway in their own time.
 The integration of research and therapy skills via the application of recognised data collection tools within these case studies is encouraged.

 Alongside practical skills, students will study anatomy, physiology and pathology, introductory research skills and entrepreneurial skills for complementary therapists.
 There will also be an opportunity to work with clients within the University’s complementary healthcare clinic.